dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-### Random Monsters
+### Robots vs Monsters

-For my initial experiment of creating a random grid, I have used the monster face.
-The first aspect of the design I noticed is that it didn't look right with all the faces on the same angle.
-Because of this I added an extra parameter to control the tilt value which vastly improved the design.
-My faces were also a bit big so I reduced the range of values available to set the scale.

-I think the ranges for the other parameters work quite well and don't need to be changed.
-I think that the hue parameter could possibly be improved by using a lookup table with a small set of hues rather than being completely random.
+After my initial experiment using just the monster face I decided I wanted more variation in the results so have added the robot face as well.

+I have added tilt value to the both faces as I really like the effect that it has.
+I also had to use the scale function to make sure the size of the robot faces aren't too big.
+This is not variable at the moment but I may change this if my final submission consists a lot of faces.

+I haven't changed the range of the parameters for the robot face as they work very well.
+For the monster I needed to reduce the range of the scale parameter as there is less space available compared to the previous part of the assignment.